jayashreejey11/discvoreimad/README.md

 # discvoreimad
 hi
-this is jayashree,sensitive quiet but talkative girl
+this is jayashree,studying imad is interesting